dawki river

 dawki village

-Dawki River appeared as one of those tourist places that have fallen prey to Overtourism and to human greed.
-Locals and authorities did not worry about the harm it can bring to the ecosystem and only made quick money.
+Dawki River appeared as one of those tourist places that have fallen prey to over-tourism and human greed.
+Locals and authorities did not worry about the harm it could bring to the ecosystem and only made quick money.

 For me, the place was not just disappointing but one of the biggest examples of bad tourism in India.

-In just a couple of hours, I knew that I am not staying there.
+In just a couple of hours, I knew that I was not staying there.
 By the time I scanned Dawki and Shnongpdeng, it was already too late and dark, and I had no place to sleep.
-Yet I decided that I am leaving this place.
+Yet I decided that I was leaving this place.
 I rode 40 km in the same direction I came from, making Mawlynnong my home for the night.
-If you are looking for accommodation, I recommend checking out deals at Booking.com.

 Dawki River

-Though you might have guessed by now that I don’t really recommend this place during your Mehalaya adventure, if you still decide to go, I advise you to do so between September and December.
+Though you might have guessed by now that I don’t recommend this place during your Meghalaya adventure, if you still decide to go, I advise you to do so between September and December.

 Ideally, winter makes for the best time to visit Dawki.
 This is when the river is cleanest and the weather is perfect.
 But because this is also the peak tourist season, everything is too crowded.
 You don’t want to visit a place that is already falling prey to over-tourism in peak tourist season.